-➤ Interest rate risks: With the Company using debt to finance its future developments, any change in interest rates would result in a change in the financial cost burden in respect of these loans.
-However, the Company has entered into various interest rate hedges to reduce its exposure to variable rates as at 30 June 2021 to approximately 5% of its total debt.
+Interest rate risks: As the Company uses debt to finance its future developments, any change in interest rates would result in a change in the financial expenses due on these loans.
+However, the Company has entered into various interest rate hedges enabling it to reduce its exposure to variable rates to 7% of its total debt at June 30, 2022.

-In addition, the majority of financing contracts entered into at a variable rate include options for converting to a fixed rate.
+In addition, the majority of financing contracts concluded at variable rates include the possibility of conversion to fixed rates.

-Liquidity risks: The Company's liquidity risk policy is to ensure that at all times, rental revenue exceeds what the Company needs to cover its operating expenses, interest and repayment charges for any financial debt it may take on in implementing its investment programme.
+➤ Liquidity risks: The Company's liquidity risk policy is to ensure that at all times, rental revenue exceeds what the Company needs to cover its operating expenses, interest and repayment charges for any financial debt it may take on in implementing its investment programme.